5 Ways We Misinterpret The Bible

 Which is actually right?

-I think this is a good analogy for the idea that we all see different things when we read the Bible.
-We can all look at the same Biblical verse and think 7 billion different things about it.
+This debate is good symbolism for the fact that we all see different things when we read the Bible.
+We can all look at the same Biblical verse but think 7 billion different things about it.

 Some of these variances are due to the Holy Spirit applying relevant truth to our unique lives, but the misinterpretations are due to our own biases when looking at the Word.